slotdawg/ts2020/euccitrix/move/move.rst

    .. note::

-      If your VM does not receive an IP address, remove the virtual NIC and add a new virtual NIC with your *User VLAN* VM Network.
+      **IMPORTANT!** If your VM does not receive a 10.X.X.X IP address, remove the existing virtual NIC and add a new virtual NIC with your *User VLAN* VM Network.

 #.
 To prepare for your Citrix or Frame gold image creation, launch the VM console and uninstall the **VMware Horizon Agent** and **VMware Tools**, then reboot your VM.